Looking for at home Christmas picture ideas? You’ll love this list of DIY Christmas photo inspiration that you can recreate yourself easily.

 Remember that you can edit a lot nowadays.

 I use the free Lightroom app on my iPhone with some preset filters that I got from Etsy.

 Christmas Photo Ideas for Kids

-Be sure you click the links below each image to check out the photographer or blogger that shared the ideas – there are often tutorials and more great inspirational images.
+Where possible, I’ve included links below each image so you can check out the photographer or blogger that shared the idea. there are often tutorials and more great inspirational images.